craigbutcher/craigbutcher.github.io/notes/weeknotes-3.md

 ## Nintendo Switch

-This beats Apple at their game because mobile gaming - it’s definitely called that, don’t try and sugar coat it - because Nintendo including Microsoft and Sony has soul throughout their hardware.
+This beats Apple at their game because mobile gaming - it’s definitely called that, don’t try and sugar coat it - clearly _sucks_.
+Nintendo including Microsoft and Sony has soul throughout their hardware.
 It’s an emotion physical connection.
 I cannot game on touch screen based hardware where physical hardware triumphs over software touchscreen interfaces.

 ## Keyboard